prabhant/prabhant/README.md

 * Demand Forecasting for Kramphub warehousing
 * KRAMP-AI: AI Chatbot for kramphub internal documents
 * AutoML: Added automl capabilities to organisation wide teams.
+* Transferability estimation: Implemented transferability estiamtion in sugical setting, medical image classification and made a sensible benchmark for it

 <!--